typedb/typedb/docs/pages/academy/3-schemas/3-schema-building.md

 "cat" sub animal;
 ```

-And save it as `schema.gql` or something similar (the `.gql` file extension is completely optional, but it is the default extension for GRAQL files).
+And save it as `schema.gql` or something similar (the `.gql` file extension is completely optional, but it is the default extension for Graql files).

 Notice that in the example above we are defining two types (`animal` and `cat`) but we have used the keyword `define` only once.
 It is in fact possible, and often useful, to actually define the whole schema in one single file, with one single query; this way Grakn will take care of adding concepts to your knowledge base in the correct order (for example it will add "animal" before "cat" as the latter is a subconcept of the former).
 The only other thing you need to know is that when you add a concept and name it in some way, or more precisely you assign a **label** to it, like "animal" or "cat", you are allowed to use spaces, but it is in general not a good idea.